Contents

 The RFID reader and RFID tag both work differently.
 Some RFID readers require you to connect them to the electrical network.
 However, RFID tags are different.

-The typical RFID stickers you can find on products in supermarkets or RFID-based access control cards don’t use any form of power supplies to operate.
+The typical RFID stickers you can find on products in supermarkets or RFID-based access control cards don’t use any form of power supply to operate.

 What they use is the principle of induction.
 Thus, these tags are passive.